gitseitanaka/study-node-caddon/README.md

 ## Overview

-* This repository is for my personal study of 'node.js'.
+* This repository is for my personal study of 'node.js(native module)'.
-* Used
+* Using the following:
     - NanAsyncProgressWorker
     - uv_async
     - uv_timer
     - uv_sem
+    - etc..

 * Other
     - node v0.12.5